 Defensively, the Browns finished the season fifth in the NFL in total defense, marking just the third time since 1970 that the team has ranked in the top-five and the club's highest finish since 1987.
 Garrett set the single-season franchise record with 16 sacks.

-Stefanski helped five Browns earn Pro Bowl honors, the most by the team since 2013.
+Stefanski helped five Browns earn Pro Bowl honors.
 Bitonio, Chubb, Garrett, Teller and CB Denzel Ward all earned Pro Bowl honors.
 Bitonio and Garrett also earned first team All-Pro honors, while Teller was named to the second team.

 Stefanski joined the Vikings in 2006 as an assistant to the head coach and remained with the organization under three different head coaches.
 After serving as assistant quarterbacks coach from 2009-13, Stefanski spent two seasons (2014-15) coaching the tight ends and one season (2016) as running backs coach.
 From 2017-18, he coached the quarterbacks and added the role of interim offensive coordinator for the final three games before being named the team's offensive coordinator in 2019.